 - KBC has developed the Dilemma of the Month campaign.
 The campaign is intended to encourage employees to think about dilemmas they face (different dilemmas at every level of the organization), share, and discuss them.
 Moreover, the Dilemma of the Month campaign is focused on ensuring professional integrity, and responsible sales and advice.

-- Ensuring ethical conduct through the Code of Conduct and other policies
+- Promoting ethical conduct through the Code of Conduct and other policies

-- In order to ensure ethical conduct, KBC implements specific policies and processes.
+- In order to promote ethical conduct, KBC implements specific policies and processes.
 These include:

 - the Code of Conduct for KBC Group Employees